ostri/dbgen3/_TODO_.md

 ### 2.11.5. better api for fetch scroll
 ### 2.11.6.
 API for error reporting in runtime utl class
 ### 2.11.7. list of error codes that are not thrown - res
+### 2.11.8.
+Fix bug with "?" in sql - reports error
+### 2.11.9. better error reporting upon grammar errors
+### 2.11.10. in sql node any atribute is allowed - fix it